 Inventory loss can have a significant negative impact on your business — and installing professional-grade security cameras with access control is one of the most effective loss prevention methods.

-Are you looking for a company that can help you select a security system, provide a free one-hour site visit, and install professional-grade security cameras within your budget?
+Are you looking for a company that can help you select a security system, provide a free one-hour site visit, and installs professional-grade security cameras within your budget?

 Our security camera experts help you find the right system for your business – helping reduce the opportunity for inventory loss.
 Our free one-hour site visit and consultation gives you the perfect opportunity to discuss your security concerns with our camera security experts.
-We review your budget, site plan, and discuss your storage needs to provide you with the best options to meet your security needs.
+We review your budget and site plan and discuss your storage needs to provide you with the best options to meet your security needs.

 Camera Security Now has over two decades of experience.
 Our experienced security camera technicians can help you decide which security cameras are best for your unique application, and explain why.
 On top of that, our technicians will install your security camera system with the latest techniques available to the security industry.
 Once your system is installed, we will walk you through every step of the way when it comes to finding footage, recording and trimming video, exporting files, and everything in between.
 If any issues arise in the future with your cameras, we are a phone call or remote-view away.